Skip to main content

 Overview

 There are several changes in cross-seed version 6.x.
-Most of them do not require any action on your part, but some need to be addressed in both the configuration file (config.js) and potentially permissions or volumes/mounts.
+Most of them do not require any action on your part while some need to be addressed in both the configuration file (config.js) and potentially permissions or volumes/mounts.

 This document outlines the changes made and the actions required to take advantage of all the new features and capabilities.